SocraticJunkieWannabe/HW4_WAD_PS5_GroupD/checklist.md

 Handles all required CRUD operations for front-end requests.
 STATUS:

 Works only with JSON data (no static files like images).
-STATUS:
+STATUS: DONE